billhails/MuseScore-plugins/README.md

 Various MuseScore2 plugins that people might find useful.

 ## Mirror Intervals
-Chromatically mirror intervals about a pivot note while attempting to keep SAT and B in their original registers.
+Chromatically mirror intervals about a pivot note while attempting to keep S, A, T and B in their original registers.

 ## Pivot Chords
 Given two keys, displays the chords those keys have in common.